The English version of this document is provided for your convenience only. The German version of this document will govern our relationship.

 - To perform a legal obligation which requires such processing under the applicable laws of the Union or of the Member States or to perform a task in the public interest or in the exercise of official authority vested in us;

-- For reasons of public interest in the area of public health in accordance with Art.
+- For reasons of public interest in the area of public health (Art.
 9(2)(h) and (i) as well as Art.
-9(3) GDPR;
+9(3) GDPR);

-- For archiving purposes in the interest of public, scientific, or historical research purposes or for statistical purposes pursuant to Art.
+- For archiving purposes in the interest of public, scientific or historical research purposes or for statistical purposes pursuant to Art.
 89(1) GDPR, to the extent that the law referred to above is likely to render impossible or seriously prejudice the attainment of the objectives of such processing; or

-9.4 Right to restriction of processing
+13.4 Right to restriction of processing

 Under the following conditions, you may request that the processing of your personal data be restricted pursuant to Art.
 18 GDPR: